 6. Personnel: The Contractor must provide resumes for all key personnel, including the account manager, who will be involved in providing the services contemplated by this RFP.
 Resumes must include the full name, education background, and years of experience and employment history particularly as it relates to the scope of services specified herein.

-7. Financial Capacity Information: Contractor must submit either a comparative audit, which would include data from prior year and the year previous to that, audits for the past two (2) years if a comparative is not available, or end of year financial statements for the last two (2) years if an audit has not occurred.
+7. Financial Capacity Information: At its option, Contractor may submit either a comparative audit, which would include data from prior year and the year previous to that, audits for the past two (2) years if a comparative is not available, or end of year financial statements for the last two (2) years if an audit has not occurred.
 Contractor may also be required to provide additional financial information upon request.
+If Contractor cannot provide either type of documents, the proposal will still be considered responsive and responsible.
+However, please be aware that each proposal will be evaluated utilizing the criteria listed in Section 7.9 based on the information provided by the proposer.
+Therefore, failure to provide these documents may result in a lower evaluation score.

 8. Cost: Please identify your percentage contingency fee for the detailed options.
 All options have a maximum price, require the training of MDOR staff, and require audit leads to be generated as well as audit and legal analysis summaries.
 Revenue to be included in the computation of the contingency fee due must be received by the MDOR by August 15 following the end of the contract.